 We want our valued customers to be informed about their water quality.
-We invite you to participate in the decisionmaking processes that affect drinking water quality.
-Please feel welcome to attend any of our regularly scheduled Village Board meetings which are held at 7:30 PM on the first and third Tuesdays of the month at Village Hall, 1225 Waukegan Road.
+We invite you to participate in the decision-making processes that affect drinking water quality.
+Please feel welcome to attend any of our regularly scheduled Village Board meetings which are held at 7:30 p.m. on the first and third Tuesdays of the month at Village Hall, 2500 East Lake Avenue.
 Check the Calendar on the Village of Glenview website for more meeting information.

 If you have any questions concerning this report or your water system, please contact: Jerry Burke at (847) 657-3030.
-If you know of anyone who receives Glenview water service and wants to see this report, it is available on the Internet at the Glenview web site, www.glenview.il.us/2014waterqualityreport.
-If you wish to obtain additional copies, they are available upstairs in the Water Billing office at the Village Hall, 1225 Waukegan Road, Glenview, IL 60025.
+This report is available on the internet at the Glenview web site, www.glenview.il.us/2015waterqualityreport.
+Printed copies are available at the Customer Service counter at Village Hall 2500 E. Lake Avenue, Glenview, IL 60026.